 As described in Section 8.6, American Indian and Alaska Native children are exempt from paying anannual enrollment fee.
-For all other eligible children in a family with an annual income level between 159-211% FPL, the annual enrollment fee must be paid in full prior to enrollment and coverage activation.
+For all other eligible children in a family with an annual income level between-159-211% FPL, the annual enrollment fee must be paid in full prior to enrollment and coverageactivation.
 The annual enrollment fee is \$50 for one child and \$100 for two or more children in the same family.
-The family has 12 calendar days from the date on the county Department of Social Services Notice of Eligibility to pay the enrollment fee.
-If the fee remains unpaid as of the 13th calendar day following the Notice date, the application will be denied for nonpayment.
-Regarding any applicable cost sharing payment at the time of service, the beneficiary handbook states, "If a NC Health Choice for children recipient is not able to pay the co-payment, a provider may permit the patient to be billed for the co-payment after the service is provided or refuse treatment to the patient."
-North Carolina will-waive unpaid enrollment fee balances if the child's family is determined to have been living and/or-working in Governor declared or federally declared disaster areas or other areas as determined by the North Carolina Department of Health and Human Services.
+The family has 12 calendar days from the date on the county Department of Social Services-Notice of Eligibility to pay the enrollment fee.
+If the fee remains unpaid as of the 13th calendar dayfollowing the Notice date, the application will be denied for nonpayment.
+Regarding any applicable cost sharing payment at the time of service, the beneficiary handbook states, "If a NC Health Choice forchildren recipient is not able to pay the co-payment, a provider may permit the patient to be billed forthe co-payment after the service is provided or refuse treatment to the patient."
+North Carolina willwaive unpaid enrollment fee balances if the child's family is determined to have been living and/orworking in Governor declared or federally declared disaster areas or other areas as determined by the-North Carolina Department of Health and Human Services.

-Guidance: Section 8.7.1 is based on Section 2101(a) of the Act provides that the purpose of title tl rovide a description below of the State's premium grace period process and how he State notifies families of their rights and responsibilities with respect to ayment of premiums.
-(Section 2103(e)(3)(C)) 8.7.1.1.
+- Guidance:Section 8.7.1 is based on Section 2101(a) of the Act provides that the purpose of titleXXI is to provide funds to States to enable them to initiate and expand the provision of child health assistance to uninsured, low-income children in an effective and efficient manner that is coordinated with other sources of health benefits coverage for children. - 8.7.1.
+Provide an assurance that the following disenrollment protections are being applied: - Guidance:Provide a description below of the State's premium grace period process and how the State notifies families of their rights and responsibilities with respect to payment of premiums.
+(Section 2103(e)(3)(C)) - 8.7.1.1.
 State has established a process that gives enrollees reasonable notice of and an opportunity to pay past due premiums, copayments, coinsurance, deductibles or similar fees prior to disenrollment.
-(42CFR 457.570(a)) 8.7.1.2.
+(42CFR 457.570(a)) - 8.7.1.2.
 The disenrollment process affords the enrollee an opportunity to show that the enrollee's family income has declined prior to disenrollment for non-payment of cost-sharing charges.
-(42CFR 457.570(b)) 8.7.1.3.
+(42CFR 457.570(b)) - 8.7.1.3.
 In the instance mentioned above, that the State will facilitate enrolling the child in Medicaid or adjust the child's cost-sharing category as appropriate.
-(42CFR 457.570(b)) 8.7.1.4 The State provides the enrollee with an opportunity for an impartial review to address disenrollment from the program.
+(42CFR 457.570(b)) - 8.7.1.4 The State provides the enrollee with an opportunity for an impartial review to address disenrollment from the program.
 (42CFR 457.570(c))